 Ok, so if this opportunity doesn’t work, what do you recommend Vitaliy?

-So I have to be honest, I’m actually in the same type of business as Next Job at Home, in the sense that I too promote certain programs that give people opportunities and help them out.
+So I have to be honest, I’m actually in the same type of business as Next Job at Home, in the sense that I too promote certain programs as an affiliate marketer that give people opportunities and help them out.
 Now you could say that I’m being a hypocrite for negatively talking about this program, then admitting I do the same stuff, but hang on to that thought…

 I don’t market like they do in the misleading sense, I just sell people stuff that I know helps them with whatever problem they are having and mention that it works, I don’t lead them into something completely different than what I say I do, and unfortunately, Next Job at Home in my opinion does.